Call local rate

 How can I get more information about getting a divorce in the UK?

-If you would like to speak to someone about how to get a divorce, call our Client Care Team to speak with one of our specialist family lawyers.
+If you would like to speak to someone about how to get a divorce, call our Client Services Team to speak with one of our specialist family lawyers.
 You will be offered a tailored approach from the UK’s largest team of divorce lawyers that really understand family law.

 What our clients say